-My first book, The Most Beautiful Girl: A Memoir, will be published (hopefully) in 2013.
+My first book, The Most Beautiful Girl: A True Story of a Dad, a Daughter and the Healing Power of Music, will be published in Spring, 2014.
 Stay tuned for details.
 Meanwhile, here is a synopsis and some nice comments from other authors.
 (The image to the left is the book cover, a painting by Julyan Davis.)

 Foreword by Kris Kristofferson:

 Tamara Saviano held up the Grammy she had just won.
 “Stephen Foster died a hundred and forty two years ago, and it’s about time he got this,” she said.
 And it was hard not to think that the words applied to her as well.
 The painful past revealed in The Most Beautiful Girl bears little resemblance to the happily married, positive, creative person she is today.